Chronic Kidney Disease

 - A kidney transplant may be done if your CKD becomes severe.

-- Limit alcohol.
-Ask how much alcohol is safe for you to drink.
+- Limit alcohol as directed.
+Alcohol can cause fluid retention and can affect your kidneys.
+Ask how much alcohol is safe for you.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - You suddenly gain or lose more weight than your healthcare provider has told you is okay.